melanz/graham-scan/README.md

 graham-scan
 ==========
-Creates a convex hull using Graham's Scan
+Creates a convex hull using Graham's Scan.

 ## Example